By Ken Doka, Ph. D.

 We never stop remembering or loving a person—even when that individual dies.
 Our connection with that person continues, although now in a different way.
 Children and adolescents may be frightened that once their grief diminishes they may no longer remember the person they loved.
 Many times children need opportunities to be reassured that they will always remember that person.

 Sometimes these memories can intrude painfully, often coinciding with important life milestones.
 In such moments, it is important for parents or other adults to reassure children that such feelings are normal and natural.
-Perhaps the parent even might create a moment within or around the event to specifically remember or honor the person who died.
+Perhaps the parent even might create a moment within or around the event to specifically remember or honour the person who died.

 Sharing stories and remembrances strengthens the reality that the individual remains in our lives.
 Reminiscing about the person assures that the legacy of their presence will always be preserved.
 Visiting the memorial, creating photo albums or “memory boxes” allows opportunities to retell stories and reminds children of the continuing bond that is still retained.